talwrii/plugin-repl/README.md

 You should then be able to enable the plugin in the "Community Plugins" section of settings.

 ## Using
 For basic usage, write a Javascript expression on a line, then run the command "Execute the current line or selection" in the Command Palette.
-You can also highlight a region and run this command.
+You can also select a region and run this command.
 I would advise binding `CTRL-J` to this command.

 Other commands are provided which you can find the command palette.
 These allow you to execute a region of javascript without inserting the result, or read javascript in a popup window to run.

 To define a *command* (run from the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) use the [newCommand](#commands) function.